Skip to content

 A reusable ML service template with governed AI-assisted engineering

-The ML-MLOps Production Template is the strongest artifact in this portfolio.
+The ML Service Template is the strongest artifact in this portfolio.
 It packages the production lessons from the monorepo into a starter system for ML services: FastAPI serving, training/serving parity, CI/CD, Docker, Kubernetes, Terraform examples, observability hooks, runbooks and an explicit agentic governance model.
-The template also encodes 32 anti-patterns with corrective actions, SLSA L2 supply-chain security practices and closed-loop monitoring with statistical promotion gates.
+The template also encodes 38 anti-patterns with corrective actions, SLSA L2 supply-chain security practices, closed-loop monitoring with statistical promotion gates, native-cloud edge protection (Cloud Armor / AWS WAF+Shield, Cloudflare optional), and a self-auditing documentation-coherence system that keeps its own version, ADR count and governance surface honest across every document — a gate, not a suggestion.

 Serving baseline FastAPI scaffold Predict, batch predict, health, readiness, metrics and model operations.